Bionus/imgbrd-grabber/docs/blog/posts/2021-03-10-grabber-7-4-1-released.md

 Grabber 7.4.1 has been released.

-The list of changes and download links can be found on Github:
+The list of changes and download links can be found on GitHub:
 <https://github.com/Bionus/imgbrd-grabber/releases/tag/v7.4.1>